4.63.2 LB&I WIIC Practice Network Knowledge Management

 Program Controls

-1. The director of the WIIC Practice Area reports to the LB&I executive management on a continuous basis via the director’s briefings.
+1. The director of the WEIIC Practice Area reports to the LB&I executive management on a continuous basis via the director’s briefings.

-2. Director, WIIC, as the policy owner, monitors activities of PNs by:
+2. Director, WEIIC, as the program owner, monitors activities of PNs by:

 1. Overseeing the administration, procedures, and updates related to the practice networks